Vocabulary Transfer for Biomedical Texts: Add Tokens if You Can Not Add Data: Vocabulary transfer

 \section{Vocabulary transfer}

-In \citet{samenko2021fine} the authors introduce vocabulary transfer as a process of finding such dataset-specific tokenization $\widetilde{V}$, its initialization, and a fine-tuning procedure for it that would result in the superior performance of a given NLP model.
-We will use the following notation.
-The vocabulary of tokens $V = \{t_k, v_k\}^{M}_{0}$ is obtained as a result of a pretraining phase.
-Here $t_k$ stands for some chunk of text that forms a token, and $v_k$ is an embedding that corresponds to it.
-The new vocabulary $\widetilde{V} = \{\widetilde{t}_k, \widetilde{v}_k\}^{N}_{0}$ is used for the fine-tuning.
+In their study, \citet{mosin2023fine} introduce the concept of {\em vocabulary transfer}.
+Let $V$ denote the original vocabulary obtained during the pretraining phase, comprising $M$ tokens denoted as $\{t_k, v_k\}$, where $t_k$ is a text segment forming a token, and $v_k$ is the corresponding embedding for that token.
+Then $\widetilde{V}$ represents the new vocabulary utilized during fine-tuning, consisting of $N$ tokens denoted as $\{\widetilde{t}_k, \widetilde{v}_k\}$, where $\widetilde{t}_k$ is a text segment forming a new token, and $\widetilde{v}_k$ is its corresponding embedding.
+This customized tokenization strategy in the fine-tuning phase facilitates improved model performance on specific tasks or datasets.

-To transfer pretrained knowledge about old tokens to the new, corpus-specific tokens, one could have some heuristic procedure of token matching.
-In this paper, we test two token initialization heuristics.
-First, if a token in the new vocabulary coincides with some token in the old one, we can assign its old embedding.
-We denote this vocabulary transfer as {\em matched}.
-At the same time, some of the new tokens could be split into a partition of several tokens from the original tokenization.
-For every such token in a new vocabulary, we build all possible partitions that consist of the old vocabulary tokens.
-We choose a partition with a minimal number of tokens out of these partitions.
-If there is more than one partition with the same amount of tokens, we choose the one that includes the most extended token.
-We initialize the corresponding token from the new vocabulary with the old vocabulary embeddings averaged over the chosen partition for every selected partition.
-We call this transfer {\em averaged}.
+To transfer pretrained knowledge from existing tokens to new, corpus-specific tokens, a heuristic token-matching procedure can be employed.
+In this paper, we evaluate two token initialization heuristics.
+First, if a token in the new vocabulary directly matches a token in the original vocabulary, its corresponding embedding is assigned to the new token.
+We refer to this approach as \textit{matched} vocabulary transfer.
+Additionally, some new tokens may be decomposable into partitions of multiple tokens from the original vocabulary.
+For each such token in the new vocabulary, we generate all possible partitions comprising tokens from the original vocabulary and select the partition with the minimal number of tokens.
+If multiple partitions have the same number of tokens, we choose the one containing the longest token.
+The embedding for the new token is then initialized by averaging the embeddings of the tokens in the selected partition.
+We refer to this approach as \textit{averaged} transfer.
+These methods correspond to those described by \citet{mosin2023fine}, where \textit{matched} aligns with the "Match Old Tokens" strategy and \textit{averaged} corresponds to "VIPI".